First National Bank Review: Robust Checking Account Options and Low Minimums

 First National Bank Savings Accounts

-First National Bank has a single savings account, the FirstRate Savings account.
-This basic savings account has low minimums, pays interest and has an easy-to-avoid fee.
+First National Bank has a single savings account, called FirstRate Savings.
+This is a basic, no-frills savings account with low minimums and an easy-to-avoid fee.
 The bank also offers a no-minimum health savings account.
+The $5 monthly service fee is waivable with $500 average daily balance.

 First National Bank Money Market Account